finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope is the unique identifier for the given Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The query parameters used in running the generation of the PnL summary var generalLedgerProfileCode = "generalLedgerProfileCode_example";  // string? | The optional code of a general ledger profile used to decorate journal entry lines with levels. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve PnL summary.
+Together with the scope this uniquely identifies the Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for generating the PnL summary. var generalLedgerProfileCode = "generalLedgerProfileCode_example";  // string? | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve PnL summary.
 Defaults to returning the latest version              of each transaction if not specified. (optional) var filter = "filter_example";  // string? | \"Expression to filter the result set.\" (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Trial balance from a previous call to Trial balance. (optional) var navTypeCode = "navTypeCode_example";  // string? | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing results from a previous call to GetValuationPointPnlSummary. (optional) var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {